surenm/psd.js/README.md

   * [psdparse](https://github.com/jerem/psdparse)
   * [libpsd](http://sourceforge.net/projects/libpsd)

-**Please note: this is a work in progress and is not finished yet.
-Do not use in production anywhere.**
+**Please note!**

+The PSD file format is complex, buggy, hacky, and poorly documented.
+Because of this, and the fact that this is a relatively new project, psd.js may or may not be able to correctly parse every PSD you throw at it.
+Use with caution.

 ## Contributing